 Public Relations Specialists

 Professionals in the music industry rely on public relations (PR) specialists to set up appearances, write press releases and maintain the public image of a client.
 Many specialists spend time researching their clients' demographic to decide on the best ways to connect the client with the public.
 For example, if a country musician's demographic supports the military, a PR specialist may set up shows at military bases.
-Specialists in public relations for the sound recording industry earned an annual average salary of $67,920 in 2015, per the BLS.
+Specialists in public relations earned an annual average salary of $68,440 in 2018, per the BLS.

 Requirements for High-Paying Music Careers